-The Ego Nexus "swappable" battery system is perhaps the most unique feature of this portable power station.
-Each lithium ion battery is rated at 7.5 Ah and can deliver approximately 420wH of continuous power.
-Currently, the Ego Nexus comes with 2 batteries included.
+The Ego Nexus swappable battery system is perhaps the most unique feature of this portable power station.
+Each lithium-ion battery is rated at 7.5 Ah and can deliver approximately 420wH of continuous power.
+Currently, the Ego Nexus comes with two batteries included.

-The manufacturer makes it easy for users to purchase as large as a battery bank as desired by selling individual, specially designed battery packs.
-Batteries can be “hot-swapped” for continuous power use and the system can hold 4 batteries at one time.
+The manufacturer makes it easy for users to purchase a battery bank as large as they need by selling individual, specially designed battery packs.
+You can hot-swap batteries for continuous power use, and the system can hold four batteries at one time.

 How to Charge Your Ego Nexus Batteries

-Currently, the only way to recharge the batteries for an Ego Nexus is with the built-in battery charging system.
-The system charges the batteries at an approximate rate of 2.3 Ah per hour of charging.
-This means that it would take about 7 hours to recharge 2 7.5Ah battery packs or 13 hours for four 7.5Ah batteries.
+You can also use the built-in battery charging system.
+The system charges the batteries at an approximate rate of 2.3 Ah per hour of charging, meaning that it would take about seven hours to recharge two 7.5Ah battery packs or 13 hours for four 7.5Ah batteries.

 Ego Nexus Battery Storage Capacity

-Comparatively speaking, no matter how many 7.5 Ah batteries you have on hand, they are unlikely to stack up financially with Ego Nexus alternatives.
-The Nexus comes with 2 batteries that are each rated at 420 wH.
-This means that the out of the box storage potential for the Nexus is roughly 840wH.
-At about the same retail price, the EcoFlow Delta has a built-in 1300wH battery.
+The Nexus comes with two batteries, each rated at 420 wH.
+So, the out-of-the-box storage potential for the Nexus is roughly 840wH.
+At about the same retail price, the EcoFlow Delta has a built-in 1300wH.

-Whereas it is true that having many small, lightweight, and portable batteries is extremely convenient, there are still financial and logistical limitations.
-The included charger for Ego Power batteries can only charge 4 batteries at once.
-Users can choose to purchase many batteries, charge and shelf them until they are needed, but this isn’t necessarily a great solution.
-Large capacity lithium batteries, like that of the Bluetti, have a cheaper cost per watt hour and do not require the attention and replacement that many small batteries require.
+Having many small, lightweight, and portable batteries is extremely convenient, but there are still financial and logistical limitations.
+The included charger for Ego Power batteries can only charge four batteries at once.
+You can choose to buy multiple batteries and charge and shelf them until you need them, but this isn’t necessarily a great solution.
+Large-capacity lithium batteries, like that of the Bluetti, have a cheaper cost per watt-hour and do not require the attention and frequent replacement that many small batteries do.

 Ego Nexus Output Capacity

 Without a doubt, the Ego Nexus is a powerful portable generator.
-The system is able to deliver 2000W of continuous power (3000W) surge, which helps it stack up against traditional gas generators.
-This capacity allows for the use of power tools, small air conditioning units, kitchen appliances, medical devices, and more (but not all simultaneously of course).
+The system can deliver 2000W of continuous power (3000W surge), stacking it up against traditional gas generators.
+This capacity lets you use power tools, small air conditioning units, kitchen appliances, medical devices, and more (but not simultaneously, of course).
 With that said, there are many solar generators with similar and greater output capacities.
-Take for example, the Titan solar generator, which can deliver 3,000 watts of continuous power.
+Take, for example, the Titan solar generator that can deliver 3,000 watts of continuous power.

 Best Uses for the Ego Nexus

-Ultimately, the Ego Nexus is best used for those who need large amounts of clean energy for relatively low periods of time.
-The Nexus is durable and fairly portable (44 lbs. + battery weight), so it can easily be transported to the areas of a job site that do not have any ventilation.
+Ultimately, the Ego Nexus is best for those who need large amounts of clean energy for relatively short periods.
+The Nexus is durable and fairly portable (44 lbs + battery weight), so you can easily transport it to the areas of a job site that do not have any ventilation.

-In order to make sense financially, however, most people should consider a portable power station that has a larger, built in battery capacity.
-For long term power solutions, the Ego Nexus should also be passed for portable generators that can be recharged with solar panels.
+To make sense financially, however, most people should consider a portable power station with a larger built-in battery capacity.
+For long-term power solutions, choose portable generators that can be recharged quickly with solar panels over the Ego Nexus.